 On another day, you might like to take a longer trip to Haeinsa, located within Gayasan National Park in nearby Gyeongnam.
 This UNESCO World Heritage Site, which dates back to the year 802, is a Buddhist temple containing the Tripitaka Koreana, a series of thirteenth century Buddhist scriptures written on 81,258 woodblocks.

-Written by local enthusiast for Daegu hostels
+Written by Travel Expert Daegu

 Jakob Lombardi